Textualize/textual/docs/guide/CSS.md

 A major advantage of CSS is that it separates how your app _looks_ from how it _works_.
 Setting styles in Python can generate a lot of spaghetti code which can make it hard to see the important logic in your application.

-A second advantage of CSS is that you can customize builtin and third-part widgets just as easily as you can your own app or widgets.
+A second advantage of CSS is that you can customize builtin and third-party widgets just as easily as you can your own app or widgets.

 Finally, Textual CSS allows you to _live edit_ the styles in your app.
 If you run your application with the following command, any changes you make to the CSS file will be instantly updated in the terminal: